Endoscopic Spine Surgery

 A well-established procedure to relieve neck and arm pain from a damaged or herniated cervical disc.

-A motion-preserving alternative to fusion — replaces a damaged cervical disc with an artificial implant designed to mimic natural neck movement.
+A motion-preserving alternative to fusion that replaces a damaged cervical disc with an artificial implant designed to mimic natural neck movement.

 Permanently joins two or more vertebrae in the lower back to eliminate painful motion and restore spinal stability.